vdm-io/Joomla-Component-Builder/README.md

 Get More Demo Content
 ====================

-> The cat is out of the bag, [JCB](http://joomlacomponentbuilder.com) fully mapped can now be yours!
+> You can now get access to the WOW factor, [JCB](http://joomlacomponentbuilder.com) fully mapped can now be yours!
 Including many other [JCB](http://joomlacomponentbuilder.com) mapped components.

 ### All you need to do is [explained here](https://vdm.bz/how-to-get-free-vdm-package-keys)!